No-Git-Tag/cool-apps-collection/README.md

 [Fairemail](https://email.faircode.eu/) - an open source email client that is focused on privacy (and is more battery efficent from what i have experienced)
 [Accubattery](https://accubatteryapp.com/) - an app that can help you track your phone's battery life
 [InviZible Pro](https://invizible.net/en/) - an open source app that that can connect you to the tor network, DNSCrypt, and Purple I2P ([f-droid](https://f-droid.org/packages/pan.alexander.tordnscrypt.stable/) variant reccomended)
+[xManager](https://xmanagerapp.com/) - the better free spotify for the ones who want to save their 10 dollars for some candy.

 # WINDOWS APPS